Updated on May 31st, 2022

 Dividend Investor Brokerage #2: Ally Invest

-If you’re a beginner looking to invest, Ally is a great low-cost brokerage also at $4.95 trades.
+If you’re a beginner looking to invest, Ally is a great low-cost brokerage also at $0 online trades.
 There are low commissions and automated investment plans making Ally a great starter-pack for those first starting their portfolios.
-The volume-based discounted trades are only $3.95 each for account holders with an average daily balance of over $100,000, or 30 trades per quarter.

 Even without the discount, Ally’s standing pricing and wide array of investment choices make it a competitive option for brokerages for dividend investors.
 This includes foreign currencies as well.
 If human contact is important to you, then Ally Bank Interest Checking could be the most viable option for you.
 Their customer service is accessible 24/7, so you will always have someone to guide you through any problem with your banking activity.

-They are also very ATM fee-friendly, and provide a $10 monthly reimbursement for fees charged at other ATMs nationwide.
+They are also very ATM fee-friendly.
 Lastly, they don’t require a minimum balance on your account, making it a great tool for beginning investors.

 Dividend Investor Brokerage #3: Merrill Edge